mgumz/vopher/README.md

     v  vim-jinja
        vim-merginal

-Note the lack of 'v' in the last line: `vim-merginal` was an adhoc-fetch which has no reference in a `vopher.list` and thus *vopher* does not know where this plugin came from.
+Note the lack of 'v' in the last line: `vim-merginal` was an ad hoc-fetch which has no reference in a `vopher.list` and thus **vopher** does not know where this plugin came from.

 Let's check for updates / new stuff: